Webs (web hosting): Product

-Webs offers a "drag and drop" interface and professional looking themes for users creating a new website.
-For pro-level websites, there are additional e-commerce features including unlimited webstore items and Google and Facebook advertising credits.
-All users can also link their websites to social media sites such as Twitter and Facebook.
+Webs offered a "drag-and-drop" interface and professional-looking themes for users creating a new website.
+For pro-level websites, there were additional e-commerce features. including unlimited "webstore" items, and Google and Facebook advertising credits.
+All users could also link their websites to social media sites such as Twitter and Facebook.

-Webs offers its own themes and site builder, as well as a selection of its own dynamic "apps" such as a blog, photo gallery, or webstore.
+Webs offered its own themes and site builder, as well as a selection of its own dynamic "apps" such as a blog, photo gallery, or webstore.

-Free websites are limited in features and also have a Webs banner on the bottom of the screen.
-The company offers premium plans with more tools and features and also allows customers to buy custom domain names.
+Free websites were limited in features and also had a Webs banner on the bottom of the screen.
+The company offered premium plans with more tools and features and also allowed customers to buy custom domain names.